wjayee/tp/docs/UserGuide.md

 Examples:

-#### Listing all persons : `list`
+#### Listing all animals: `list`
-Shows a list of all persons in the address book.
+Shows a list of all animals in the address book.

 Format: `list`

 Expected outcome (success):\
 Here is the list of all contacts in your address book:
-1. Loysius 91234567 blizzerac@example.com Pasir Ris Avenue 6
+1. Pookie 1234567 Dog Male 5y/o
-2. Jason Baek 97896054 jasonbaek@example.com Ivory tower 6
+2. Tofu 1234565 Cat Female 1y/o

-#### Deleting a person : `delete`
+#### Deleting an animal: `delete`
-Deletes the specified person from the address book.
+Deletes the specified animal from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the animal at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: